gusrabbit/aif360-learn/README.rst

 (Optional) Create a virtual environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-AIF360 requires specific versions of many Python packages which may conflict with other projects on your system.
+This package requires specific versions of many Python packages which may conflict with other projects on your system.
 A virtual environment manager is strongly recommended to ensure dependencies may be installed safely.
 If you have trouble installing AIF360, try this first.

 Conda
 """""